kbase/auth2/README.md

 Developer notes
 ---------------

-### Adding code
+### Adding and releasing code

+* Adding code
   * All code additions and updates must be made as pull requests directed at the develop branch.
     * All tests must pass and all new code must be covered by tests.
-  * All new code must be documented appropriately with javadoc and in the general documentation if appropriate.
+    * All new code must be documented appropriately
+      * Javadoc
+      * General documentation if appropriate
+      * Release notes.
+* Releases
   * The master branch is the stable branch.
 Releases are made from the develop branch to the master branch.
+  * Update the version as per the semantic version rules in `src/us/kbase/auth2/ui/Root.java`.
+  * Tag the version in git and github.

 ### Running tests